openstack/mistral-specs/specs/newton/implemented/mistral-multi-vim-support.rst

 If both present, these are used to execute the workflow actions.
-If none are present, then the current legacy operation mode is used, and the preconfigured authetication URL is used in the actions.
+If none are present, then the current legacy operation mode is used, and the preconfigured authentication URL is used in the actions.
 In any other case the execution creation should fail.

 These parameters are stored in the context field of the execution.